pupilfirst/wd101-scripts/Styling Matters/Using CSS Frameworks for styling.md

-# Text
+# Using CSS framework

-Previously, we've learned
-- *What is a CSS framework?*
-- *What are the advantages of using one?*
-- And *what are the popular frameworks available in the market today?*.

-We've also talked about how a CSS framework can boost our productivity, with it's ready-to-use UI components and utility classes.
+In previous lessons, we delved into the concept of CSS frameworks, explored their advantages, and discussed the popular frameworks available in today's market.
+We also explored how CSS frameworks can enhance our productivity by offering a range of pre-designed UI components and utility classes.

-So, in this lesson, let's find out how to use a CSS framework.
+In this lesson, our focus will be on the practical aspect: how to integrate a CSS framework into an HTML project.

+There are various methods to incorporate a CSS framework into a web application, but for the sake of convenience, we'll concentrate on the most straightforward approaches.

 ## How to add a CSS framework to any HTML project?
 There are number of different ways to use a CSS framework in a web application.
 In this lesson, we will focus only on the most convenient ones.